openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 Unlike other resource types, this one is used to create JavaScript instances that can easily be reused across many tests.
 This type takes the following parameters:

 - `src`: A string containing the JavaScript code to create the instance (like custom tests, this code is wrapped in a function that is immediately called)
-- `callback`: If the instance is loaded through a callback, set this to `true` and pass the instance through a predefined `callback(instance)` function
+- `callback`: An optional boolean stating whether the instance is loaded through a callback; if it is, set this to `true` and pass the instance through a predefined `callback(instance)` function

 Example: